NdagiStanley/teether/src/kingdombiz/testimonies/domains/README.md

 ![Receipt](../../../.vuepress/public/images/kb/receipt.png)

-So now, while the Tech team is working on the page, here's the [Testimony-TV][-tv]) loading :sparkles:
+So now, while the Tech team is working on the page, here's the [Testimony-TV][-tv]) site. :sparkles:

-- I liked the parking page they give once you purchase.
+I liked the parking page they give once you purchase.
 So much that I just edited it to fit.

   ![TV site](../../../.vuepress/public/images/kb/tv.png)